clementgohchangming/python-boilerplates/flask_strawberry_boilerplate/README.md

-# Flask-Graphql Backend Boilerplate (With Graphene)
+# Flask-Graphql Backend Boilerplate (with Strawberry)

 This repository contains a sample boilerplate for you to quickly bring up a python backend application.